openshift/release/projects/azure/README.md

 # OSA CI

-The current directory contains CI configuration for the OSA project.
+The current directory contains CI configuration for the OSA project, albeit it's not exhaustive.
 The present document serves as documentation for anything CI-related to OSA.

 OSA, from the Red Hat side, is comprised of a couple of different Github repos: